johndoe31415/libthumb2sim/README.md

 libthumb2sim is licensed under the GNU GPL-3.
 It currently includes a copy of the RSA Labs MD5 implementation, which is covered under its own license (see file headers).
 The code generator uses the fantastic Toy Parser Generator (tpg), also distributed under its own license.
+The MD5 implementation in the Cortex-M code is the public domain implementation by Alexander Peslyak (Solar Designer).